ShangqinHao/example_pages/index.md

 # Welcome to my website
-A Ph.D. student at UCSD
+Ph.D. student majoring in seismology at UCSD

 ## Education
 #### Msc in Geophysics, 2020